tolkit/fasta_windows/README.md

 NC_003070.9,9000,34.4,-0.046511628,1.9220237551539758,227
 ```

-And also currently printed to stdout is the number of sequences in the fasta file (ideally chromosomes), length of the total genome, and the N50.
+And also a file with chromosome lengths/GC per chromosome (anything else in there?).
+Printed to stdout is the number of sequences in the fasta file (ideally chromosomes), length of the total genome, and the N50.

 ```
 [+]	NC_003070.9 processed.